-Exceptions to Step Therapy
+Exceptions to step therapy

 In certain cases it is possible to get an exception to step therapy requirements.
 To obtain more information about the step therapy exception process, please go to Medica.com/StepTherapy or call Member Services at the number on the back of your Medica ID card.
 Medica will respond to a request for an exception to step therapy requirements within five days of receipt of a complete request.
 If you have a condition that may seriously jeopardize your life, health or ability to regain maximum function, Medica will respond within 72 hours of receipt of a complete request.
 If we do not approve your request for an exception to step therapy requirements, you have the right to appeal Medica's decision.
 Medica will respond to a request for such an appeal within five days of receipt of a complete request.
+If you have a condition that negative to a step therapy requirements, you have the right to appeal Medica's decision.
+Medica will respond to a request for such an appeal within five days of receipt of a complete request.
+If you have a condition that may seriously jeopardize your life, health or such an appeal within five days of receipt of a complete request.
 If you have a condition that may seriously jeopardize your life, health or ability to regain maximum function, Medica will respond within 72 hours of receipt of a complete request.
 See Complaints for more information on your appeal rights.
 If Medica's decision on appeal upholds the initial denial of your request for an exception to step therapy requirements, you have a right to request an external review as described in Complaints.

-- Prescription drugs, including diabetic equipment and supplies and preventive drugs 1. and other supplies, received at a non-network pharmacy. - 2.
+- 1. Prescription drugs, including diabetic equipment and supplies and preventive prescription drugs and other supplies, received at a non-network pharmacy. - 2.
 Any amount above what Medica would have paid when you fail to identify yourself to the pharmacy as a member.
 (Medica will notify you before enforcement of this provision.) - 3.
-Drugs prescribed for investigative uses. - 4.
-Over the counter (OTC) drugs that by federal or state law do not require a prescription order or refill and any medication that is therapeutically equivalent to an OTC drug. - 5.
-Replacement of a drug due to loss, damage or theft. - 6.
+Prescription drugs prescribed for investigative uses. - 4.
+Over the counter (OTC) drugs that by federal or state law do not require a prescription order or refill and any prescription drug that is therapeutically equivalent to an OTC drug. - 5.
+Replacement of a prescription drug due to loss, damage or theft. - 6.
 Appetite suppressants. - 7.
-Weight loss medications. - 8.
-Sexual dysfunction medications.

-- 9. Non-sedating antihistamines and non-sedating antihistamine/decongestant combinations. - Proton pump inhibitors, except for members twelve (12) years of age and younger, 10. and those members who have a feeding tube. - 11.
-Drugs prescribed by a provider who is not acting within his/her scope of licensure. - 12.
+Weight loss prescription drugs. - 8.
+Sexual dysfunction prescription drugs. - 9.
+Non-sedating antihistamines and non-sedating antihistamine/decongestant combinations. - 10.
+Proton pump inhibitors, except for members twelve (12) years of age and younger, and those members who have a feeding tube. - 11.
+Prescription drugs prescribed by a provider who is not acting within his/her scope of licensure. - 12.
 Homeopathic medicine. - 13.
-Infertility drugs. - 14.
+Infertility prescription drugs. - 14.
 Specialty prescription drugs, except as described in Prescription Specialty Drugs. - 15.
-Drugs and supplies not listed on Medica's Drug List, unless covered through the exception process described in Exceptions to Medica's Drug List, including the exception for antipsychotic drugs.
-Such exclusions are in addition to drugs or classes of drugs excluded under other provisions of this Policy. - 16.
+Prescription drugs and supplies not listed on the Drug List, unless covered through the exception process described in Exceptions to the Drug List and Drug List exceptions for antipsychotic prescription drugs.
+Such exclusions are in addition to prescription drugs or classes of prescription drugs excluded under other provisions of this Policy. - 16.
 Bulk powders, chemicals and products used in prescription drug compounding. - 17.
-Products that are duplicative to, or are in the same class and category as, products on Medica's Drug List, unless covered through the exception process described under "Exceptions to Medica's Drug List" in this section. - New to market drugs: Products recently approved by the FDA and introduced into the 18. market will not be covered until they are reviewed and considered for placement on Medica's Drug List.
+Products that are duplicative to, or are in the same class and category as, products on the Drug List, unless covered through the exception process described under Exceptions to the Drug List in this section. - 18.
+New to market prescription drugs: Products recently approved by the FDA and introduced into the market will not be covered until they are reviewed and considered for placement on the Drug List.

-X. Prescription Specialty Drugs
+Z. Prescription Specialty Drugs